Sudden awakening: Tibetan Dzogchen

-Indian religious traditions
+Hindu religious traditions

 Advaita Vedanta - Shankara

 The Advaita tradition emphasizes that, since Brahman is ever-present, Brahman-knowledge is immediate and requires no 'action', that is, striving and effort, as articulated by Shankara; yet, it also prescribes elaborate preparatory practice, including yogic samadhi and contemplation on the Mahāvākyas, posing a paradox which is also recognized in other spiritual disciplines and traditions.

 Classical Advaita Vedānta regards the liberated state of being Atman-Brahman as one's true identity and inherent to being human.
 No human action can 'produce' this liberated state, as it is what one already is.
 As Swami Vivekananda stated:

 The Vedas cannot show you Brahman, you are That already.
 They can only help to take away the veil that hides truth from our eyes.
 The cessation of ignorance can only come when I know that God and I are one; in other words, identify yourself with Atman, not with human limitations.
 The idea that we are bound is only an illusion [Maya].
 Freedom is inseparable from the nature of the Atman.
 This is ever pure, ever perfect, ever unchangeable.